DefangLabs/defang/samples/golang/go-mongodb-atlas/README.md

-# Task Manager Application
+# Go MongoDB Atlas sample
 ## Overview
 This sample is is a web-based task manager designed to help users manage their tasks efficiently.
 It allows users to add, delete, and view tasks in a simple and intuitive interface.
 This application is ideal for anyone looking to enhance their productivity by keeping track of their daily activities.

 ## Features
 Create Tasks: Users can add new tasks with descriptions.